ElvisWang2010/WROFE-2025/Building Instructions/Building Instructions.md

 source ~/.bashrc
 ```

-### Step 9: Test with Commands Below.
+### Step 9: Test with the Commands Below.
 The First Command Should List All the ROS2 Topics.
 The Second Command Will Wait for you to Press Button 1 or 2
 ```
 ros2 topic list
 ros2 topic echo /ros_robot_controller/button